Hello Dear Parents, Grandparents, & Guardians,

 On the same note I want you to know that no homesick episode is taken lightly.
 The counselors talk with me about any suspicions and many times I personally care and talk late into the evenings with a homesick child.
 We do not let a child even walk around dragging a little bit – we will notice and we will care for your child as if you were here yourself!
 If I feel at anytime that I don’t think it is an episode we can make better I WILL call you!
 Do not worry about that!
 I hope your small glimpse of our wonderful team on Opening Day will give you some idea of how we will care for your child.
 And as far as homesickness goes… I would say, with our people (who make it the kind of camp I’m proud of), Winnamocka is the very best place for your child!

-Thirdly, every evening visit our website and click on the “Camparent Newsletter.”
+Thirdly, every evening visit our website and click on the “Frontier Express Newsletter.”
 You will be able to view quite a few pictures and read articles about the previous days’ events.
-This will begin on Tuesday of your camper’s session.
+This usually begins the Monday of your camper’s session.
 We are so excited about this feature!
 Hopefully you will feel like you are a part of your kid’s experience!

 Lastly, make sure and call us if you have any questions!
 I find it quite amazing when parents feel embarrassed about calling to check on their camper.
 I have your child for a week or more… that is what I’m here for.
 Many times I am out playing and supervising so leave a message and I promise I will return your call!

 We like to invite parents and family to experience Camp Winnamocka on closing day.
 You may begin arriving at 9:30am on the Saturday of closing day.
 This is a time for your camper to show you around Camp Winnamocka.
 At 10:00am there will be a complimentary brunch at the Wilderness Lodge for campers and their families.
 We will show a slide show of the week’s activities!
 We would like to remind you that camp closes promptly at 11:00 so our team can prepare for the next group of campers.